 - The skipper and crew of all vessels are required to follow government guidance in relation to COVID-19 to protect themselves and others they may come into contact with.

 - Social distancing should be maintained on harbour facilities and yacht taxi and face coverings should be worn onboard the yacht taxi and as a mitigation if social distance cannot be maintained.

 Who is allowed onboard my vessel?

-Only embers of the same household or isolated group should be on the same boat.
-If the boat is large enough to allow social distancing, only one other person from another household may be on board.
+Only members of the same isolated groups or members of a ‘support bubble’ should be on the same small boat.
+If the boat is large enough to allow social distancing, then others may be allowed, subject to government guidelines and social distancing being maintained.
+New guidelines from the Government, give details of support bubbles https://www.gov.uk/government/publications/coronavirus-outbreak-faqs-what-you-can-and-cant-do/coronavirus-outbreak-faqs-what-you-can-and-cant-do

 Can I bring a boat into Dart Harbour?

 Following on from the DfT Restart & Recovery working group, the DfT have shared the latest information and guidance for passengers and arrivals into the UK regarding the self-isolation requirements at the border.

 Concerns have been raised by members regarding recreational craft arrivals into their ports and Harbours from France, the Netherlands and other recently added countries that have been added to the Governments Isolation and Quarantine list

 This page https://www.gov.uk/guidance/coronavirus-covid-19-travel-corridors contains all the latest information and has links to other pages on gov.uk with relevant info.

 It is important to remember that though quarantine regulations are in place the UK’s borders remain open to arrivals from the listed countries.